prashishb/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+    - .map modifies and returns a new array leaving the original untouched.

+        - Say you have an array of objects with names of students that are in lowercase and you want to return a new array with those names capitalized.
+You can use .map and it will iterate through each element and return a new array with the modifications you set.

+    - .filter returns a new array with only the elements that meet a condition.

+        - Say you have an array of values and you want to only return an array of odd numbers.
+You can use .filter and it will do just that.

+    - .reduce takes an array of values and reduces it down to a single value.

+        - Say you have an array of object with name and price of an item and you want to return the total price.
+You can use .reduce and it will loop through and accumulate the prices.

 2. Explain the difference between a callback and a higher order function.

+    Callback functions is passed to another function and higher order functions take another function as an argument.

 3. Explain what a closure is.

+    Closures are when you have a function inside of another function and it calls variables and scope of the outer function.

 4. Describe the four principles of the 'this' keyword.

+    - Global/Window - Has no context so 'this' will be bound to the global object which is everything in the window.
+    - Implicit binding - When invoked 'this' will refer to the object left of the dot.
+    - New binding - the 'new' keyword will create a new object where 'this' will refer to the newly created object.
+    - Explicit binding:
+        .call calls the function and passes arguments 1 by 1 which will reference 'this' within the function.
+        .apply is same as call but takes an array of arguments instead.
+        .bind is also same as call but returns a function that can be invoked later.

 5. Why do we need super() in an extended class?

+    super() will call the constructor of the class you extend and will inherit the parent's properties/methods.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.